qhwa/blog/posts/2021/08-01-thinking-in-elixir.md

 end
 ```

 The problem is that lists are linked and sparse in memory.
-It's `O(1)` to get the head of the list, or get the rest which is another list.
+It's `O(1)` to get the head of the list or get the rest which is another list.
 When the rest is an empty list `[]`, we know we have reached the end of the list.
 Getting the length of a list is of `O(n)` complexity of time.

-So, the above example can be rewritter to:
+So, the above example can be rewritten to:

 ```elixir
 def handle_something(my_list),